How to up your cubicle game

 The workplace abounds with food challenges.
 On any given day you're expected to dodge mindless snacking, office celebrations and stress-induced vending machine runs.
 Sometimes it can feel like the only way to stay on your plan is to hide under your desk and avoid your coworkers.
 (And that's no way to climb the corporate ladder.)

+The food landmine.
 These nutritional tripwires appear in the form of a dish of chocolate kisses, a reappearing plate of doughnuts or bagels, or an ever-present box of leftover pizza.
-They seem harmless, but indulging in the office candy bowl can pack on the calories and ultimately cause a weight gain, according to research published by Brian Wansink, PhD, Cornell University food psychologist and author of Mindless Eating: Why We Eat More Than We Think.
+They seem harmless, but indulging in the office candy bowl can pack on the calories and ultimately cause a weight gain, according to research published by Brian Wansink, PhD., Cornell University food psychologist and author of Mindless Eating: Why We Eat More Than We Think.

 What to do: Plan ahead.
 You can eat with the pack, but keep your portion sizes small and order condiments on the side, using them sparingly.
 Stokes recommends snacking on something filling and nutritious beforehand to cut your hunger.
 Try a handful of almonds or a low-fat cheese stick.

 The pause that refreshes.
 Soft drinks and energy drinks can soak up your daily Target quickly.
 "Those are just empty, wasted calories being racked up," says Stokes.

 What to do: Drink smart.
 Buy a sporty water bottle and keep it filled with H2O on your desk.

 The vending machine.
 You can stand there and stare through the glass panel for an hour, but you'll be lucky to find one item in a vending machine that is worth its SmartPoints value.